What do you need to buy a house?

 - Rental history

 Gathering these documents before you apply can help the process go more quickly.
-But, if you’re not sure what you’ll need, don’t worry — your mortgage adviser will walk you through the process step by step.
+But, if you’re not sure what you’ll need, don’t worry — your mortgage broker or loan officer will walk you through the process step by step.

 Looking at the general requirements to buy a house can help you determine if you might qualify based on your finances.
 You can also use a mortgage affordability calculator to ballpark your home price range.
 But a mortgage lender still gets the final say.Get started on your mortgage preapproval.
 Start here